Zhanghao1999math/homepage/README.md

 In the previous literature, rational chiral CFTs have been investigated for more than a decade.
 Due to diverse backgrounds of experts in this areas, many different approaches have been introduced to give a precise formulation of the sewing-factorization theorem.
 However, it seems that the literature doesn't provide a clear and detailed account of how one approach is related to the other.

 Unfortunately, there are even more discrepancies when it comes to finite logarithmic chiral CFTs.
 Due to Miyamoto's observation that traces are not enough to consider <i>self-sewing</i>, the VOA community usually uses <i>pseudo-traces</i> and associative algebras in their formulation of sewing-factorization theorem.
 The most recent progress is Huang's proof of modular invariance of pseudo-traces of intertwining operators, which is known as the <i>geometric construction</i> of (genus 1) conformal blocks.
 On the other hand, the TQFT community prefers <i>coends</i> to deal with this problem.
 This is (conjecturally) known as the <i>categorical construction</i> of (genus 1) conformal blocks.
-In particular, the categorical $S$-transformation is defined in terms of coends.
+In particular, the categorical S-transformation is defined in terms of coends.

-In Huang's proof of rigidity of the tensor category of a $C_2$-cofinite and rational VOA, it is highly non-trivial to prove that the modular $S$-transform coincides with the categorial $S$-transform.
-Therefore, for $C_2$-cofinite VOAs, it is necessary to compare the $SL_2(\mathbb{Z})$-representation obtained from pseudo-traces with the one coming from the coends.
+In Huang's proof of rigidity of the tensor category of a C_2-cofinite and rational VOA, it is highly non-trivial to prove that the modular S-transform coincides with the categorial S-transform.
+Therefore, for C_2-cofinite VOAs, it is necessary to compare the SL_2(Z)-representation obtained from pseudo-traces with the one coming from the coends.

-In my three-part series paper "Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras" joint with [Bin Gui](https://binguimath.github.io), we focused on finite logarithmic chiral CFTs and gave a coend formulation of the sewing-factorization theorem.
+In my three-part series paper "Analytic Conformal Blocks of C_2-cofinite Vertex Operator Algebras" joint with [Bin Gui](https://binguimath.github.io), we focused on finite logarithmic chiral CFTs and gave a coend formulation of the sewing-factorization theorem.
 We proved that <i>disjoint sewing</i> is a coend and gives a categorical construction of conformal blocks of <i>arbitrary genus</i>.

 In the appendix of the second paper, we proved that (higher genus) pseudo-traces come from disjoint sewing.
 In a future paper, we will prove the inverse part, which will establish the relationship between pseudo-traces and coends we want.

 ## Publications

-- (Joint with [Bin Gui](https://binguimath.github.io)) Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras III: The Sewing-Factorization Theorems, `arXiv:2503.23995` [Preprint](Files/2025 SF theorem.pdf)
+- (Joint with [Bin Gui](https://binguimath.github.io)) Analytic Conformal Blocks of C_2-cofinite Vertex Operator Algebras III: The Sewing-Factorization Theorems, `arXiv:2503.23995` [Preprint](Files/2025 SF theorem.pdf)
-- (Joint with [Bin Gui](https://binguimath.github.io)) Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras II: Convergence of Sewing and Higher Genus Pseudo-q-traces, `arXiv:2411.07707` [Preprint](Files/2024 Convergence.pdf)
+- (Joint with [Bin Gui](https://binguimath.github.io)) Analytic Conformal Blocks of C_2-cofinite Vertex Operator Algebras II: Convergence of Sewing and Higher Genus Pseudo-q-traces, `arXiv:2411.07707` [Preprint](Files/2024 Convergence.pdf)
-- (Joint with [Bin Gui](https://binguimath.github.io)) Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products, `arXiv:2305.10180` [Preprint](Files/2023 Dual fusion products.pdf)
+- (Joint with [Bin Gui](https://binguimath.github.io)) Analytic Conformal Blocks of C_2-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products, `arXiv:2305.10180` [Preprint](Files/2023 Dual fusion products.pdf)

 ## Upcoming Travel